0

 Colindale - 399 Edgware Rd, London NW9 0FH

-It's further out than any of the other food halls on the list, but if you venture out to Colindale you'll find one of the UK's largest food halls, and one of our favourites.
+This one is further out than any of the other food halls on the list, but if you venture out to Colindale, you'll find one of the UK's largest food halls, which also happens to be one of our favourites.
 As well as being one of the first of London's modern-day food halls, Bang Bang Oriental has remained one of the most popular.
 It's a Pan-Asian food court, with 33 kiosks in total (and seating for 450), allowing for a huge and diverse range in food.

 Boxpark

-If you've only ever been to the most central Boxpark in Shoreditch - their behemoths at Croydon and Wembley are quite different beasts.
+If you've only ever been to the most central Boxpark in Shoreditch (which has had a reprieve from the developers, at least until September) - their behemoths at Croydon and Wembley are quite different beasts.
 There, the traders (there are 20+ at each location) surround a large communal dining area.
-Open all week, their events are well worth noting - from weekend parties, to screenings and Croydon is the number one place fo key football fixtures.
+Open all week, their events are well worth noting - from weekend parties, to screenings and Croydon is the number one place for key football fixtures.
+Camden is the smallest, newest addition to the group.

 What should we search out?
-Popular vendors at Wembley inside Sides by The Sidemen and Smashing Plates greek plates, while at Croydon look for Big Mike's Calypso Kitchen and desserts from the After School Cookie Club.
+Popular vendors at Wembley include Sides by The Sidemen and Smashing Plates' Greek plates, while at Croydon, look for Raps Fried Chicken from Tinie Tempah.
+At Camden, it's the Yorkshire Burrito you need to try.

 Harrods Dining Hall